pharringtonp19/housing-and-homelessness/docs/Insecurity/evictions.md

 <li> <a href="https://hrlr.law.columbia.edu/hrlr-online/the-right-to-counsel-in-eviction-proceedings-a-fundamental-rights-approach/">The Right to Counsel in Eviction Proceedings: a Fundamental Rights Approach</a> </li>
 <li> <a href="https://law.stanford.edu/wp-content/uploads/2020/02/Petersen_Final.pdf">Buidling a House for Gideon: The Right to Counsel in Evictions</a> </li>
 <li> <a href="https://scholarship.law.unc.edu/cgi/viewcontent.cgi?article=1456&context=faculty_publications">Housing Defense as the New Gideon</a> </li>
-<li> <a href="https://www.saje.net/wp-content/uploads/2023/08/SAJE-RTC-Report.pdf"> A Judicious Investment: Right to COunsel Is a Cost-Effective Way to Solve Los Angeles' Affordability Crisis and Keep Angelenos Housed - Nelson (2023)</a> </li>
+<li> <a href="https://www.saje.net/wp-content/uploads/2023/08/SAJE-RTC-Report.pdf"> A Judicious Investment: Right to Counsel Is a Cost-Effective Way to Solve Los Angeles' Affordability Crisis and Keep Angelenos Housed - Nelson (2023)</a> </li>
 <li> <a href="https://www-jstor-org.ezproxy.bu.edu/stable/3185408"> The Impact of Legal Counsel on Outcomes for Poor Tenants in New York City's Housing Court: Results of a Randomized Experiment - Seron (2001) </a> </li>
 <li> <a href="https://boazabramson.github.io/publications"> The Welfare Effects of Eviction and Homelessness Policies - Abramson (2022) </a></li>
+<li> <a href="https://robcollinson.github.io/RobWebsite/Evictions_CHI_NYC.pdf">  Eviction and Poverty in American Cities - Collinson et al. (2022) </a></li>
+<li> <a href="https://www.sciencedirect.com/science/article/pii/S0047272723000269"> The effects of legal representation on tenant outcomes in housing court: Evidence from New York City’s Universal Access program</a> </li>
 </ul>